 - The South West Coastal path goes right past the door.

-- Five minutes to the left: Porthgwidden beach, with its wonderful cafe.
-A great spot for swimming.
+- Five minutes to the left: Porthgwidden beach, with a wonderful cafe and views to Godrevy lighthouse.

 - Well-equipped kitchen, cosy breakfast room, seats eight